 How much should I feed a cat during nursing?

-Bearing in mind that mum will be her kittens’ sole source of food for their first eight weeks, it’s as important to maintain a high quality diet during nursing as it is to provide nutrition for pregnant cats.
+Bearing in mind that mum will be her kittens’ sole source of food for their first eight weeks, it’s as important to maintain high-quality diet during nursing as it is to provide nutrition for pregnant cats.
 To keep up her strength through this time, she will eat up to as much as four times her pre-pregnancy diet!

 To help her nurse happy and healthy kittens, keep feeding mum kitten formula until her litter has weaned.
 The higher calorie content and added nutrients will keep her energy levels up, which is just what she needs when looking after a mischievous litter!